Concept Statement for the Valley of the Firelands

 Sponsorship and participation in fundraising, charitable and social programs conducted by the 16th district

 Local lodges will support Valley of the Firelands ritual activities through lodge adoption of degree presentations.

 The Valley seeks to restore that which was lost by examining the development of the Scottish Rite and drawing from that development best practices and traditions.
 The progressive system of degrees reflects the traditional method of degree conferral.
 The emphasis on education reflects the goal of making members better men.
 The use of the Black Cap recognizes both the equality of all members, uniformity in a common purpose and a tangible reminder of our sacred activities.
 The Scottish Rite was once rich in material culture and the use of caps, jewels, sashes and other paraphenalia among members will restore internal recognition of who can best work and best agree.

 The more recent tradition of local lodge or special interest sponsorship of degree work will be restored and encouraged.
 Ideally, every degree will have a lodge sponsor or an affinity group sponsor such as Senior Demolays, first responders, lawyers, etc.

 Less tangible but perhaps most important is the restoration of that fellowship that characterized early Freemasonry based on small groups of men who knew and cared for each other.
 The small scale of the valley should support this approach.
-Fellowship events should be designed for an inclusive, quality experience.
+Fellowship events should be designed for an inclusive experience of exceptional quality.

-In order to increase the member’s knowledge of the degrees he is asked to absorb, the post-candoris education sessions will occur immediately before or after the Dramatic work.
+To increase the member’s knowledge of the degrees he is asked to absorb, education sessions will occur immediately before or after the Dramatic work.
 This will assist the member in retaining and internalizing the meaning and message of the degree even if the message from the stage is, for whatever reason, ambiguous or the member distracted.
 Moreover, the member comes to his own conclusion on the message of the degree by his own analysis using his own viewpoints and world experience.